Cubicpath/HaloInfiniteGetter/README.md

 ### Authentication:
-As this app is unofficial, you must use your own API key, which you can get by logging in to [HaloWaypoint] and getting fata from the authentication headers.
+As this app is unofficial, you must use your own API key, which you can get by logging in to [HaloWaypoint] and getting data from the authentication headers.

 **Note: Auto-renewal of authentication keys is not currently implemented, so you will only be authenticated for a short amount of time.**